 Open sourced production has shown us that world class software [shows slide with Linux penguin and Mozilla dinosour] like Linux and Mozilla can be created with neither the beaurocratic structure of the firm, nor the incentives of the marketplace as we known them.

 [slide with Google logo and bunch of Amazon logos] Google enriches itself by enriching thousands of bloggers through AdSense.
 Amazon has opened its Application Programming Interface to 60,000 developers, countless Amazon shops.
 They are enriching others not out of altruism but as a way of enriching themselves.

-Wikipedia has used thousands of volunteers to create a free encyclopedia with a million and a half articles in two hundred languages in just a couple of years.
+[slide with Wikipedia logo] Wikipedia has used thousands of volunteers to create a free encyclopedia with a million and a half articles in two hundred languages in just a couple of years.

 [slide with screen shot of ThinkCycle] We have seen that ThinkCycle has enabled NGOs in developing countries to put up problems to be solved by design students around the world.
 Including something to be use for Tsunami relief right now.
 It is a mechanism for rehydrating cholera victims that is so simple to use it that illiterates can be trained to use it.

 I don’t think we know enough yet.
 I don’t think we have even begun to discover what the basic principles are.
 But I think we can begin to think about them. [slide with overview of Technologies of COOPERATION & SHARING economies; see below]

 In the US [picture of mobile phone showing message: “email@example.com /Riot cops w/ netting stationed at 5th ave and 17th st”] in the Phillipines, in Kenia, around the world, citizens have self-organized political protests and it get up the vote campaigns using mobile devices and SMS.